Achieve true ZLD with two forced circulation evaporative crystallizer options: SaltMaker MVR and SaltMaker MSF.

 Multiple options for flows with cyanide

-There are multiple ways to treat cyanide in wastewater flows, each with different advantages.
-Saltworks can help you understand your options and implement the solution that bests suits your flow rate, concentrations, discharge limits, and other considerations.
+Cyanide in wastewater flows are treated in multiple ways, each with different advantages.
+Saltworks can help you understand your options and implement the solution that best suits your flow rate, concentrations, discharge limits, and other considerations.

 Treatment options for cyanide include:

-- Granular activated carbon (GAC) absorbs cyanide, but can result in relatively high costs for both the GAC consumable and its spent disposal.
-It is best suited for intermittent or seasonal cyanide flows.
+- Granular activated carbon (GAC): absorbs cyanide, but can result in relatively high costs for both the GAC itself and its spent disposal.
+GAC is best suited for intermittent or seasonal cyanide flows.

-- Iron precipitation uses ferrous sulphate to precipitate cyanide.
-It is also well-suited to permanent cyanide-laden flows.
+- Iron precipitation: uses ferrous sulfate to precipitate cyanide.
+Precipitation is also well-suited for permanent cyanide-laden flows.

-- Reverse osmosis (RO) is used to produce safe-to-discharge freshwater with low contaminant levels, including cyanide.
+- Reverse osmosis (RO): used to produce safe-to-discharge freshwater with low contaminant levels.
 The highly concentrated reject is easy to transport for offsite disposal or treatment.